 Traditional EIDs require physical septa between the photodiodes in order to avoid optical cross-talk between neighboring detector pixels causing misdetection of X-ray photons.
 This limits the amount of space within the scintillating layer for active detection of X-rays.
-Each "large" pixel defined by the collimator blades (0.4 mm \times 0.4 mm) can be subsequently sub-divided into smaller sub pixels (read out separately from the ASIC) to increase spatial resolution, down to a minimum pixel size of 0.2 mm \times 0.2 mm, resulting in an in-plane (x-y) resolution of 44.3 lp/cm (at 2% MTF).
+For the QuantaMax detector, each "large" pixel defined by the collimator blades (0.4 mm \times 0.4 mm) can be further sub-divided into smaller sub pixels (read out separately by the ASIC) to increase spatial resolution.
+These sub-pixels reach a minimum pixel size of 0.2 mm \times 0.2 mm, resulting in an in-plane (x-y) resolution of 44.3 lp/cm (at 2% MTF).